Weasel (Marvel Comics)

 Weasel (Jack Hammer) is a fictional character appearing in American comic books published by Marvel Comics.
 Weasel is a friend, sidekick, information broker and arms dealer for Deadpool.
 Weasel is perhaps Deadpool's best friend.
 However, because of his frequent mood swings and tenuous mental state, Deadpool still often abuses or mistreats him.
 Weasel has also displayed an opportunistic streak against his friend's interests on occasions.

 T.J.
 Miller portrayed the character in the films Deadpool (2016) and Deadpool 2 (2018).

 Publication history

 Created by writer Fabian Nicieza and artist Klaus Janson, Weasel first appeared in Cable #3 (July 1993).

 Fictional character biography

-Weasel was once a bright young lad attending Empire State University, where he was a classmate of Peter Parker and Gwen Stacy.
-Weasel, then known by his birth name of Jack Hammer, was competing with Parker for a prestigious job under the wing of Norman Osborn and held an enormous crush on Stacy, Parker's future girlfriend.
-Deadpool accidentally teleported into the past during a fight with the Great Lakes Avengers.
-In the past, he found Jack Hammer whose future he was well aware of.
-Disguised as Peter Parker, Deadpool related to Norman Osborn false information about Jack Hammer being a drug user.
-His employment opportunity thus ruined, Hammer was manipulated by the disguised Deadpool into fixing his teleportation belt.
+Jack Hammer is a student at Empire State University, where he was a classmate of Peter Parker and Gwen Stacy.
+He competed with Parker for a prestigious job under the wing of Norman Osborn and had an enormous crush on Stacy, Parker's future girlfriend.
+After being teleported to the past during a fight with the Great Lakes Avengers, Deadpool encounters Hammer, whose future he was well aware of.
+Disguised as Peter Parker, Deadpool gives Norman Osborn false information about Hammer being a drug user.
+His employment opportunity ruined, Hammer is manipulated into fixing Deadpool's teleportation belt.
 With the gadget fixed, Deadpool returns to the future, leaving a depressed and drunken young Hammer with a new career option: crime.